Oil slips to $66 ahead of G20, OPEC meeting

 Nonetheless, supply remains sufficient in the world's biggest oil consumer.

-"U.S. oil inventories remain well above the five-year average, signaling a well-supplied market," said Carsten Menke of Swiss bank Julius Baer.
+"U.S. oil inventories remain well above the five-year average, signalling a well-supplied market," said Carsten Menke of Swiss bank Julius Baer.
 "Demand still looks soft, while the supply situation remains fragile."

 Traders said uncertainty over a trade breakthrough at the G20 - which could translate into a stronger oil demand outlook - and doubts about continued output cuts by OPEC and its allies were crimping follow-through buying.